venkatamanikarri/venkatamanikarri/README.md

 - 👋 Hi, I’m @manibabukv
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and software engineering
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science and sofware engineering
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on data science and software engineering projects
 - 📫 How to reach me manibabukari@gmail.com

 <!---